lude-bri/ft_printf_42_LP/README.md

 # 4. Creating a printf from scratch

+As said by Ritchie and Kernighan (1978)
+>[!IMPORTANT]
+>printf convers, formats, and prints its arguments on the standard output under control of the format.
+It returns the number of characters printed.

+The format string contains two types of objects: ordinary characters, which are copied to the output stream, and conversion specifications, each of which causes conversion and printing of the next successive argument to `printf`.

+Each conversion specification begins with a `%` and ends with a conversion character.

 Knowing how the printf function works, it's easier to recreate it.
 First of all, the characteristics of `printf` is summarized in
 <ul>
 	<li>a) Print every character,</li>